 You have more supply stations and provisions popping up, too.
 There’s also a co-op – the No Cop Co-op.
-There’s all sorts of food.
+There is all sorts of food.
 And there’s a permanent people’s mic too.
-There are also teach-ins on all sorts of topics related to racial inequality and the history of anti-racist activism.
+There are also teach-ins on different topics related to racial inequality and the history of anti-racist activism.

 VP: But are there working groups?
 Is this basically happening through those groups and organizations that use the space, or out of the working groups that have emerged from the space itself?

 P: There are affinity groups that meet every day at 3 pm in the area around the precinct.
 A division of labor has emerged for maintaining the space, strategizing, etc. You can get plugged into groups working on security, tech, mutual aid and food, ecology, demands, music, arts & culture, political education workshops, childcare, medic work – the list goes on.
 I’m sure those meetings are happening elsewhere as well.
 You can sign up for night-watch and other tasks.
 And there was the People’s Assembly on Wednesday, though these assemblies have sometimes been speak-outs or directionless, which is a problem, but that might also be changing.

 VP: As opposed to what?

 P: As opposed to spaces for deliberation and decision-making.
 That work isn’t always publicly done, at least.
 I’m sure it’s happening in Signal groups and between organizers because it seems like – from my vantage point, I could be wrong on this – it seems like a lot of the people who were heavily involved in the protests and at the frontlines everyday switched over to be organizers of the CHAZ, or at least provided a logistical infrastructure.
 Black Collective Voice is a political group that has coalesced out of this moment, too.